dspasyuk/llama.cui/README.md

 The login is currently set to false.
 To enable login set login to tru in config file and change password.

 ## Piper integration
-As of version 1.15 the llama.cui supports Piper for text to voice processing (tested on Linux only).
+As of version 1.15 the llama.cui supports Piper for text to voice generation.
 Enable it in config.js, make sure to install piper before running llama.cui